TylerMoua/LogisimDDF/README.md

 	Button Abstract Class (extends ElementOrButton):
 		This class introduces the methods for printing buttons: printLabel, printButtons, select, and color.
 SUB, AND, OR, NOT, WIRE, SWITCHBUTTON, LEDBUTTON, TOGGLE, INTRO, CLEAR, RANDOM, and A, B, and C Classes (All extend Button or NoColor).
 These classes have unique labels that are given to the object in the constructor.

-	SavedClick Class (extends Button):
-		This class has a Boolean field “state” and overrides the printButtons method to color a button red if state equals true.

-	PLAY and Save Classes (Both extend SavedClick):
-		Both of these class has their own unique label.

 	Glossary
 		AND Gate: